adamdbradley/foresight.js/README.md

 	Device Pixel Ratio: 2
 	Bandwidth: high
 	End-state: This device has both a 2x pixel ratio and high-bandwidth.
-		       Since both apply, foresight.js will use the find/replace image-set item.
+		       Since both apply, foresight.js will use the find/replace image-set variant.

 	Test 4 for Example A:
 	Device Pixel Ratio: 1.5
 	Bandwidth: high
 	End-state: This device has a device pixel ratio of 1.5, which rounds up to a 2.
 This device also has a high-bandwidth.
-Since both apply, foresight.js will use the find/replace image-set item.
+Since both apply, foresight.js will use the find/replace image-set variant.

 #### Example B Image-Set:

-    This image-set has two URI template items: image-set( url({directory}{filename}-low-res.{ext}), url({directory}{filename}-high-res.{ext}) 2x )
+    Example image-set has two URI templates:
+    image-set( url({directory}{filename}-low-res.{ext}), url({directory}{filename}-high-res.{ext}) 2x )

     Test 1 for Example B:
     Device Pixel Ratio: 1
     Bandwidth: low
     End-state: Since this device is not 2x then it will not apply the second image-set item, which is the hi-res version.
-Notice that the second image-set item actually doesn't care about bandwidth.
-Since the first image-set item will be applied the image will add "-low-res" to the end of the image filename.
+Notice that the second image-set variant actually doesn't care about bandwidth.
+Since the first image-set variant will be applied the image will add "-low-res" to the end of the image filename.

 	Test 2 for Example B:
 	Device Pixel Ratio: 2
 	Bandwidth: low
-	End-state: This device has a 2x pixel ratio, but since the second image-set item doesn't care about bandwidth then the hi-res image-set item will be applied.
+	End-state: This device has a 2x pixel ratio, but since the second image-set variant doesn't care about bandwidth then the hi-res image-set variant will be applied.
 The resulting request source adds "-hi-res" at the end of the image filename.

+#### Example C Image-Set:

+    Example image-set has three variants (on separate lines just so its easier to read, but sadly separate lines not allowed): image-set(
+    		    url(/images/small/{file}),
+    		    url(/images/medium/{file}) 1.5x,
+    		    url(/images/large/{file}) 2x high-bandwidth
+              )

+    Test 1 for Example C:
+    Device Pixel Ratio: 1
+    Bandwidth: low
+    End-state: Since this device is not 1.5x or 2x then it will not apply the second or third image-set variant.
+               Because the second and third do not apply, then the default variant, which is the first one, will be applied, resulting in requesting the file from the /images/small/ directory.

+    Test 2 for Example C:
+    Device Pixel Ratio: 2
+    Bandwidth: low
+    End-state: This device has a 2x pixel ratio, but it has a low-bandwidth, so the third variant does not apply.
+               However, second image-set variant does apply because the device pixel ratio is greater than 1.5x and the second variant does not care which type of bandwidth the device has.
+The resulting request would be a file in the /images/medium/ directory.

 ## Foresight.js Options